Selected Representations Selected Publications Representative Briefs Recent Speaking Engagements

 Bar Admissions Education Prior Experience

 Andrew J. Morris, one of the founding partners of Morvillo LLP, previously was a partner in one of the country’s premier litigation firms.
 He has extensive experience handling high-stakes securities litigation, financial-services litigation, and other complex financial disputes.
-He represents clients in civil litigation and in matters initiated by agencies such as the Securities and Exchange Commission, banking regulators, and the Department of Justice.
+He represents clients in civil litigation and in matters initiated by regulators such as the Securities and Exchange Commission, banking agencies, and the Department of Justice.
 He has extensive experience in procedural settings including parallel proceedings, internal investigations, class actions, and grand jury investigations.
-He handles matters involving the securities laws, financial-services laws, financial reporting, professional liability, and corporate governance, as well as RICO, the FCPA, and various business torts.
+He handles matters involving the securities laws, financial-services laws, professional liability, and corporate governance, as well as RICO, the FCPA, and various business torts.
 He advises clients about issues involving audit committees and special committees.

 Andy has tried numerous cases and argued appeals in various federal and state courts, and has tried administrative matters and arbitrations.
 He has taught trial advocacy for the National Institute for Trial Advocacy (NITA).
 Andy served as a federal prosecutor with an Office of Independent Counsel and in the United States Department of Justice’s Office of Professional Responsibility.